-ALWAYS:
+Always:

-maintain your vehicle in accordance with the manufacturer's periodic service schedule.

-ensure that mechanics performing repairs are trained and qualified to do so.

-follow the manufacturer's directions if you do any maintenance on your vehicle.
+- Maintain the vehicle in accordance with the manufacturer's periodic service schedule. - Ensure that repairs are performed by those that are trained and qualified to do so. - Follow the manufacturer's maintenance procedures for the vehicle.
 Be sure to disable the vehicle before performing any maintenance.
-Disabling includes removing the key from the key switch and removal of a battery wire.

-insulate any tools used within the battery area in order to prevent sparks or battery explosion caused by shorting the battery terminals or associated wiring.
-Remove the batteries or cover exposed terminals with an insulating material.
+Disabling includes removing the key from the key switch and removal of a battery wire. - Insuate any tools used within the battery area in order to prevent sparks or battery explosion caused by shorting the battery terminals or associated wiring.
+Remove the battery or cover exposed terminals with an insulating material. - Use specified replacement parts.
+Never use replacement parts of lesser quality. - · Use recommended tools. - Determine that tools and procedures not specifically recommended by the manufacturer will not compromise the safety of personnel nor jeopardize the safe operation of the vehicle. - Support the vehicle using wheel chocks and jack stands.

-check the polarity of each battery terminal and be sure to rewire the batteries correctly.

-use specified replacement parts.
-Never use replacement parts of lesser quality.

-use recommended tools.

-determine that tools and procedures not specifically recommended by the manufacturer will not compromise the safety of personnel nor jeopardize the safe operation of the vehicle.

-support the vehicle using wheel chocks and safety stands.
 Never get under a vehicle that is supported by a jack.
-Lift the vehicle in accordance with the manufacturer's instructions.
+Lift the vehicle in accordance with the manufacturer's instructions. - Empty the fuel tank or plug fuel hoses to prevent fuel leakage.

+Read all of Section B and this section before attempting any procedure.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.
-never attempt to maintain a vehicle in an area where exposed flame is present or persons are smoking.

-be aware that a vehicle that is not performing as designed is a potential hazard and must not be operated.
+- · Maintain the vehicle in an area away from exposed flame or persons who are smoking. - Be aware that a vehicle that is not performing as designed is a potential hazard and must not be operated. - Test drive the vehicle after any repairs or maintenance.
+All tests must be conducted in a safe area that is free of both vehicular and pedestrian traffic. - Replace damaged or missing warning, caution or information labels. - Keep complete records of the maintenance history of the vehicle.